 - Between 1980 and 2018, the U.S. markets experienced 36 corrections.
 Some of these markets did not return, while others recovered or transitioned into more stable stocks.

 Market corrections occur regularly, and the cyrpto-market is no exception.

 - 2018 was the year for corrections in both the traditional markets and the cryptocurrencies.
-February 2018, both the Dow Jones Industrial Average (DJIA) and the Standard & Poor’s 500 indexes, were corrected by more than 10 percent.
+February 2018, both the Dow Jones Industrial Average (DJIA) and the Standard & Poor’s 500 indexes were corrected by over 10 percent.
 Then in October Both the Nasdaq and the S&P 500 saw corrections.

 This is good news for the earlier adopters of top coins like Bitcoin, Ethereum and Litecoin, to name a few.
 Those who have stayed the course will be rewarded for their savvy and endurance.